UF-Fall-24/SE_PROJECT/Sprint-1/Sprint1.md

 **What Issues Your Team Planned to Address?**
 - Our team planned to address the following key frontend issues:
-- - Proper setup of React development environment.
+  - Proper setup of React development environment.
   - Implementation of secure and user-friendly authentication mechanisms.
   - Ensuring a smooth registration and login experience.
   - Improving website performance using lazy loading and optimized bundling.

 **Which Ones Were Successfully Completed?**

-We successfully completed the following tasks:
+We successfully completed the following tasks
--Frontend Environment Setup:
+ - Frontend Environment Setup:
--Node.js, VS Code, React.js, and Git were successfully set up.
+ - Node.js, VS Code, React.js, and Git were successfully set up.

 User Registration:
--Registration form was implemented and validated.
+ - Registration form was implemented and validated.
--Email format and password security validation were enforced.
+ - Email format and password security validation were enforced.
--Error messages for invalid inputs were displayed.
+ - Error messages for invalid inputs were displayed.
--Users were either logged in automatically or prompted for verification.
+ - Users were either logged in automatically or prompted for verification.

 User Login:
--Login form was created and properly validates inputs.
+ - Login form was created and properly validates inputs.
--API authentication works, and JWT tokens are stored securely.
+ - API authentication works, and JWT tokens are stored securely.
--Users can log out and clear their session.
+ - Users can log out and clear their session.

 Performance Optimization:
--Components are now lazy-loaded using React.lazy and Suspense.
+ - Components are now lazy-loaded using React.lazy and Suspense.
--A loading indicator appears while navigating pages.
+ - A loading indicator appears while navigating pages.
--The bundle size was reduced for better performance.
+ - The bundle size was reduced for better performance.

 **Which Ones Didn’t and Why?**

--Error handling and logging mechanisms may still need enhancements to capture invalid login attempts properly.
+ - Error handling and logging mechanisms may still need enhancements to capture invalid login attempts properly.
--Reason for Incomplete Tasks:
+ - Reason for Incomplete Tasks:
--Some issues required further debugging and testing.
+ - Some issues required further debugging and testing.\
--More detailed logging and error handling mechanisms are needed for failed login attempts.
+ - More detailed logging and error handling mechanisms are needed for failed login attempts.
--Some UI elements require improved accessibility and responsiveness.
+ - Some UI elements require improved accessibility and responsiveness.
--Further debugging is required to ensure seamless authentication and performance optimization.
+ - Further debugging is required to ensure seamless authentication and performance optimization.
--Need to conduct more user testing to identify potential UI/UX issues.
+ - Need to conduct more user testing to identify potential UI/UX issues.

 **Backend User stories**